All Episodes

 reflecting on like what am I or what can I

-do to change the way we're producing.
+do to change the way we're producing in the run game,

-Or what can this person do?
-Or what can we
+or what can this person do or what can we

 do as a team?
 Are you mentally reflecting on that